ejb/progressor.js/Readme.md

         });
         <script>

 4. The bar and its internal progress bar are given CSS classes '.progressor' and '.progressor-progress'.
-Make sure add a height, width and background to the bar:
+Make sure to add a height, width and background to the bar:

         <style>
         .progressor {